What is a Certified Home Health Aide?

 Once you have completed your courses, the next step is to go to the NAHC for the observation and written test.
 The Home Health Aide certification exam covers a wide range of topics, from home health financing to risk management.
 Certification gives you a boost to your Home Health Aide resume showing employers that you have the comprehensive knowledge necessary for the job.

 The demonstration includes showing how to properly bathe a patient, make a bed, transfer a patient, etc. In some places, a full day is spent on the demonstrations.

 Requirements to Become a Home Health Aide

 It may also take you longer to work your way up.
-As a result, most HHA’s have at least a high school diploma or a GED.
-You also have to be at least 18 to start training in an HHA program.
+As a result, HHA’s have at least a high school diploma or a GED.
+You also have to be at least 18 to start a training program in an HHA program.
 You also have to have the ability to read and write in English at the sixth-grade level.

 Depending on the number of your patients, you will also probably have a full schedule and will need to give yourself plenty of time to drive or catch your ride between patients’ homes.

 Good attention to detail is very important, especially if you take the patient’s vitals and administer medications.

 Good physical health is essential as you will be on your feet much of the time and doing a lot of lifting.
 You also have to prove that you’re mentally prepared for the job as well.
 Being an HHA is incredibly intimate.